 The New Development Finance Landscape

-Since 2008’s financial crash, tightening regulations have loosened the grip of the High Street banks on the development lending market.
-In the first half of 2019, (54%) of the £23 billion lent by the UK’s Commercial Real Estate (CRE) market, was by non-UK banks .
+Since 2008’s financial crash, tightening regulations has caused high-street banks to lose their dominance of the development lending market.
+In the first half of 2019, 54% of the £23 billion lent by the UK’s Commercial Real Estate (CRE) market, was by non-UK banks.
 And the picture is similar across Europe, where last year 18 of the top 40 CRE lenders were non-banks.

-Having said that, the ‘big 4’ UK High Street banks (Barclays, Lloyds, HSBC and NatWest) still make up a significant part of the market, although have become more cautious, and the majority of their loans are now for existing clients or experienced developers rather than new ones.
+Having said that, the ‘big 4’ UK high-street banks (Barclays, Lloyds, HSBC and NatWest) still make up a significant part of the market.
+They are more cautious nowadays though and mostly arrange loans for existing clients or experienced developers.
 This means it’s more important than ever for borrowers to gain access to the entire market, and the best available deals.